MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting.md

 ### Task 1: Create a hunting query

-In this task, you will create a hunting query, bookmark a result, and create a Livestream.
+In this task, you'll create a hunting query, bookmark a result, and create a Livestream.

 >**Note:** Microsoft Sentinel has been predeployed in your Azure subscription with the name **defenderWorkspace**, and the required *Content Hub* solutions have been installed.

 1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

-1. In the Edge browser, navigate to the Azure portal at <https://portal.azure.com>.
+1. In the Microsoft Edge browser, navigate to the Azure portal at <https://portal.azure.com>.

 1. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.